Scotland's $2 Billion Salmon Industry Is Thriving — But At What Cost?

 That growth, however, comes with high costs for Scotland's environment.

 That, at least, is the conclusion of a March government report, which echoes the concerns of environmental and community groups.
-The report, part of an ongoing inquiry by the Scottish Parliament's Committee on Rural Economy and Connectivity, found that the country's farmed salmon sector is reaching a critical point in which "the status quo is not an option."
+The report, part of an ongoing inquiry by the Scottish Parliament's Environment, Climate Change and Land Reform Committee, found that the country's farmed salmon sector is reaching a critical point in which "the status quo is not an option."

 "If the current issues are not addressed," the report says, plans for expansion "may cause irrecoverable damage to the environment."